-Academic/Behavior Skills Program-203 The HFM BOCES Special Education Division offers students with disabilities a variety of educational programs and related services.
-This division is committed to the development and continuation of programs that assist students with disabilities to become productive members of society.
+Academic/Behavior Skills Program-203 HFM BOCES Special Education offers students with disabilities a variety of educational programs and related services.
+HFM BOCES is committed to the development and continuation of programs that assist students with disabilities to become productive members of society.